Nef cones of Hilbert schemes of points on some K3 surfaces: The nef cones

 \begin{proposition} Let $X$ be a as in \ref{notation}, and let $k\geq 2n$ be as defined just above.
 The nef cone of $X^{[n]}$ is sandwiched between the cone in $N^1(X^{[n]})$ spanned by $\Nef(X)$ and and the cone spanned by $\Nef(X)$ and \end{proposition}

 On the other hand, in the case $n=k$, we can find curves orthogonal to on $X^{[n]}$.
 Let $C$ be a smooth member of the linear series $|w_1+w_2|$.
 Assuming $C$ carries a $g^1_k$, we get

+\begin{remark} The following shows that even if we did not bound $\Nef(X^{[n]})$ by two closed cones (and later show that it coincides with one of them), we can directly (in this specific case) explicitly show that the desired ray is extremal. \end{remark}

-All that remains to show is that $C$ indeed carries a $g^1_k$.
+It is enough to show that $C$ carries a $g^1_k$.
 Suppose $n=k\geq3$.
 We recall that the Brill-Noether Theorem tells us, in particular, that if the Brill-Noether number is non-negative, then any smooth curve of genus $g$ carries a $g^r_d$.
 Now in our case, we compute the genus of $C$ to be $k+1$ using the adjunction formula in the form of \ref{genusformula}, so that Thus, $C$ carries a $g^1_k$.

 For the case $n=k=2$, we have a more geometric argument.
 First, we observe that the line bundle $w_1 \otimes w_2$ on $X$ is ample, but not very ample: Let $\Gamma$ be a smooth member of $|w_1|$.
 Then since $w_1 \otimes w_2$ is ample, $(w_1 \otimes w_2)|_{\Gamma}$ is also ample.
 As $\Gamma$ is a curve of genus $1$, the restriction $(w_1 \otimes w_2)|_{\Gamma}$ must be a line bundle of degree 2 on a smooth genus 1 curve.
 Such a line bundle has two sections, so it cannot give an embedding $\Gamma\hookrightarrow \mathbb{P}^n$ for any $n$.
 So $w_1 \otimes w_2$ is not very ample.
 Now, let $\varphi$ be the map corresponding to the complete linear series $|w_1 + w_2|$ on $X$.
 By Riemann-Roch and Kodaira Vanishing, $w_1 + w_2$ has four sections.
 Hence $\mathrm{im}(\varphi)=Q\subset\mathbb{P}^3$, where $Q$ is a smooth quadric surface.
 The images of $w_1$ and $w_2$ under this map are (respectively) the rulings $L_1$ and $L_2$ of $Q$.
 Note that $g(C)=3$, where $C$ is a general (in particular, smooth) element of the linear series $|w_1+w_2|$.
 Consider a smooth curve of class $L_1+L_2$ on $Q$.
 This curve is rational, and since $\varphi$ is $2$-to-$1$, we obtain a $g^1_2$ on $C$.